 When your body becomes chilled, it releases adrenaline and other powerful catecholamines as part of the stress response.
 The release of hormones is experienced as an increase in energy and alertness, which can last for an extended period of time.

 The most extreme form of cold exposure is cold plunging or cryotherapy, which is promoted as being beneficial for health and performance.
 In reality, it is an extreme stress on the body that is harmful, especially for those with a slow metabolism or other health issues.
 Cold does not nourish the body and works only as a stimulant.

 For these reasons, anyone with health issues should strictly avoid any form of cryotherapy.
 Also, always dress warmly to reduce stress from cold exposure.

 Far too many people dress inappropriately in cold weather.
 Many young women, for example, do not wear coats in cold weather for fashion reasons or because they want to show off their bodies.
 Parents need to make sure that teenagers are dressed appropriately for the weather before leaving the house, especially during seasonal changes and in areas where the temperature can drop substantially at night.

 Even if you are traveling in a heated car and going to a heated location, you should always be prepared for an emergency and dress appropriately.
 Also, keep gloves, a hat, a coat and and extra set of warm clothes in your car as part of your emergency kit.

 Summary and Recommendations

-It is important to understand that dependency on stimulants is due to a lack of energy and that using stimulants will only worsen the situation.
-Restoring your energy is mainly a nutritional process and can be done easily with a complete nutritional balancing program, although it can take six months to several years, in some cases.
+It’s important to understand that dependency on stimulants is due to a lack of energy and that using stimulants will only worsen the situation.
+Restoring your energy is mainly a nutritional process and can be done easily with a complete nutritional balancing program, although it can take six months to several years in some cases.